 Table 4.7 shows that the number of recipients of family benefits is underestimated by about 3%.
-In 2015 and 2016, the number of recipients of the (means tested) child allowance is also underestimated by EUROMOD, but EUROMOD does not replicate the decrease in the number of recipients between 2015 and 2017, as revealed by the external statistics.
+In 2016, the number of recipients of the (means tested) child allowance is underestimated by EUROMOD by about 15%, but EUROMOD does not replicate the decrease in the number of recipients between 2016 and 2018, as revealed by the external statistics.

-EUROMOD underestimates the number of recipients of care allowance by about 13%. in 2015 and 2016, and by 4% in 2017.
+EUROMOD underestimates the number of recipients of care allowance by 14%. in 2016, and by about 5% in 2017 and 2018.
 Notably, the external statistics on the number of recipients of care allowance are subject to revision because the final decisions of the tax authorities on awarding care allowance may differ from the initial eligibility decisions, on the basis of the final assessment of taxable income for the calendar year in question.
-This may also affect the number of recipients of recipients of housing benefit (rent allowance) for which reliable recent external statistics are hard to find anyway.
-Because the procedure used to uprate the data pertaining to 2015 to later years does not take into account structural changes, the numbers of recipients of social assistance, unemployment benefits19 and state pensions remains fairly constant over the years.
-In contrast, the external statistics suggest a slight increase in the number of recipients of social assistance, a clear decrease in the number of recipients of unemployment benefits and an increase in the number of recipients of the state pension.
-With respect to the survivor benefits, the number of recipients in EUROMOD is underestimated by 10% in 2015, but does not show a decrease like the external statistics over time.
+This may also affect the number of recipients of housing benefit (rent allowance) for which reliable recent external statistics are hard to find anyway.
+Because the procedure used to uprate the data pertaining to 2016 to later years does not take into account structural changes, the numbers of recipients of social assistance, unemployment benefits20 and state pensions remains fairly constant over the years.
+In contrast, the external statistics suggest small changes in the number of recipients of social assistance, but a clear decrease in the number of recipients of unemployment benefits and an increase in the number of recipients of the state pension.
+With respect to the survivor benefits, the number of recipients in EUROMOD is underestimated by 24% in 2016, but does not show a decrease between 2016 and 2017 like the external statistics.